 What should I do if I’ve cracked my tooth?

 If a piece of tooth has broken off, put it in a container with milk or your saliva and bring it to us.
 You should always contact us as soon as possible if you’ve suffered trauma or a blow to the mouth as we’ll need to check for damage to the surrounding teeth, lips and cheeks.
-You can use our emergency dental number [xxx] to make a same-day appointment.

 If you’ve sustained a chip or a crack in any other way, you should still contact us for an assessment within a day or two.
 If left untreated, a cracked/chipped tooth may fracture even further and is likely to cause you pain or sensitivity.
 A crack in the tooth also leaves you vulnerable to bacteria and infection.